 Then think about the millions and millions of paper and plastic products that go with the coffee.
-Things like cups, stirrers, lids, coffee carriers, napkins, etc. that are thrown in the trash everyday.
+Things like cups, stirrers, lids, coffee carriers, napkins, etc. are thrown in the trash every day.
 That is in addition to the massive amounts of water that are taken to grow, harvest, and brew the coffee.
 Then think about the amount of fuel it takes to ship that coffee around the globe.
 In some cases, coffee travels 10,000 miles to reach your cup.
 No surprise that after oil, coffee is the most traded commodity in the world.
-What’s worse is the massive amount of deforestation that takes place to produce enough farm land to produce enough coffee to keep up with the world’s demand.
+What’s worse is the massive amount of deforestation that takes place to produce enough coffee to keep up with the world’s demand.

 So yes, coffee does do a number on the environment, but that doesn’t mean you have to give up coffee cold-turkey.
 There are plenty of things you can do the lessen the effect of your coffee habit on the earth.

-1 – Just Drink Less – This isn’t the easiest thing for most people, but cutting at least some coffee out of your diet is bound to help the environment (not to mention keep your teeth wither) If this isn’t possible, don’t fret, there are plenty of good tips below.
+This isn’t the easiest thing for most people, but cutting at least some coffee out of your diet is bound to help the environment (not to mention keep your teeth whiter) If this isn’t possible, don’t fret, there are plenty of good tips below.

-2 – Buy Local Coffee – Because shipping coffee beans around the world spews tons of toxic smoke into the atmosphere, look for coffee beans grown in countries closer to you.
-Love Kopi Luwak (the bean is best when it passes through the digestive tract of a small tree mammal called the luwak)?
+Because shipping coffee beans around the world spews tons of toxic smoke into the atmosphere, look for coffee beans grown in countries closer to you.
+Love Kopi Luwak (the bean is best when it passes through the digestive tract of a small tree mammal called the Luwak)?
 There are tons of other specialty blends that you can get that are grown much closer to home.
-I know Kopi Luwak tastes good, but it comes from an animal’s feces and it shipped from half-way across the world.
+I know Kopi Luwak tastes good, but it comes from an animal’s feces and it shipped from halfway across the world.
 I’m just sayin’…

-4 – Stay Away From Corporate Coffee – More and more coffee giants are cutting down forest and converting them into large agricultural coffee plantations.
-The deforestation is not only horrible for the environment, it produces inferior quality coffee.
+More and more coffee giants are cutting down the forest and converting them into large agricultural coffee plantations.
+Deforestation is not only horrible for the environment, it produces inferior quality coffee.
 Add that to the fact that the coffee farmers themselves can barely make a living working in these massive corporate coffee farms.

-5 – Use a Mug – This one is a no-brainer.
-But it’s easier if you invest in a really cool mug that you will wantto use over and over again; eliminating the need for plastic or Styrofoam cups.
+This one is a no-brainer.
+But it’s easier if you invest in a really cool mug that you will want to use over and over again; eliminating the need for plastic or Styrofoam cups.
 There are plenty of websites that sell cool, unique, and funny coffee mugs.
 Or you can create one by yourself at CafePress.

-6 – Use Better Filters – Not only are they better for the environment, re-usable gold coffee filters yield a better, less bitter cup of coffee.
-If that’s not your thing, just look for unbleached, biodegradable ones.
+Not only are they better for the environment, but reusable gold coffee filters also yield a better, less bitter cup of coffee.
+If that’s not your thing, look for unbleached, biodegradable ones.

 So here are seven easy ways to make your coffee habit less harmful to the environment.
 I’m sure there are tons of others.
 Please feel free to share your own tips.